Major Entity Identification: A Generalizable Alternative to Coreference Resolution: Experiments

-\emph{Coref-ID:} \texttt{fast-coref} uses active lists of entity representations, resolving coreference by associating mentions with existing clusters or generating new ones.
+\emph{Coref-ID:} \texttt{longdoc} uses active lists of entity representations, resolving coreference by associating mentions with existing clusters or generating new ones.
 During inference, we disable the cluster creation step and pre-fill the entity list with the encoded vector representations of the major entities.
 Hence, all the detected mentions either get mapped to one of the major entities or are discarded.

-\emph{Coref-Cosine Map} (Coref-CM): Since coreference clusters obtained from \texttt{fast-coref} lack explicit entity association, we employ the Kuhn-Munkres (KM) algorithm~\cite{munkres1957algorithms} to find the optimal matching cluster for each major entity.
-The cost matrix uses the cosine similarity between the encoded representation of the major entities and that of the predicted cluster embeddings, both derived from \texttt{fast-coref}.
+\emph{Coref-Cosine Map} (Coref-CM): Since CR clusters obtained from \texttt{longdoc} lack explicit entity association, we employ the Kuhn-Munkres (KM) algorithm~\cite{munkres1957algorithms} to find the optimal matching cluster for each major entity.
+The cost matrix uses the cosine similarity between the encoded representation of the major entities and the predicted cluster embeddings, both derived from \texttt{longdoc}.

 \emph{Coref-Fuzzy Map} (Coref-FM): This method uses the KM algorithm to derive optimal mappings by constructing a cost matrix from accumulated fuzzy-string matching scores between designative phrases and the predicted cluster's mention strings.